Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We release Qwen-VL series, a set of large-scale multilingual vision-language models that aims to facilitate multimodal research.
+We release the Qwen-VL series, a set of large-scale multilingual vision-language models that aims to facilitate multimodal research.
 Qwen-VL outperforms similar models across various benchmarks, supporting multilingual conversations, multi-image interleaved conversations, grounding in Chinese, and fine-grained recognition.
-Moving forward, we are dedicated to further enhancing QWen-VL's capabilities in several key dimensions:
+Moving forward, we are dedicated to further enhancing Qwen-VL's capabilities in several key dimensions:

-\begin{itemize} \item Integrating QWen-VL with more modalities, such as speech and video. \item Augmenting QWen-VL by scaling up the model size and training data, enabling it to handle more complex and intricate relationships within multimodal data. \item Expanding QWen-VL's prowess in multimodal generation, specifically in generating high-fidelity images and fluent speech. \end{itemize}
+\begin{itemize} \item Integrating Qwen-VL with more modalities, such as speech and video. \item Augmenting Qwen-VL by scaling up the model size, training data and higher resolution, enabling it to handle more complex and intricate relationships within multimodal data. \item Expanding Qwen-VL's prowess in multi-modal generation, specifically in generating high-fidelity images and fluent speech. \end{itemize}